-(Co-requisite: THA 177) A study of technical aspects of theatre, including scenery construction, stage machinery, special effects, properties, lighting, sound, and the proper use of tools and equipment.
-It is mandatory that students work on actual stage productions as part of the laboratory experience.
-Students must take the THA 177 credit in technical theatre the same semester they are taking THA 207.
+Co-requisite: THA 177.
+A study of the technical aspects of theatre, including Scenic construction, Scenic Painting, Stage Properties, Stage Lighting, Sound, and the proper use of tools and equipment.
+Students will work on actual stage productions as part of the laboratory THA 177 Lab Class.
+Students must be enrolled in THA 177 concurrent with THA 207.